george-hawkins/japanese/README.md

 The `README` for the deck they created is [here](matt-ken-pitch-accent-deck/README.md), for the actual deck itself you need to use the link in the description section of the YouTube video.

 Trenton (in this [video](https://www.youtube.com/watch?v=7fvCb5_Nzq4)) suggests the Kotu [minimal pairs test](https://kotu.io/tests/pitchAccent/minimalPairs) (which is an open source [GitHub project](https://github.com/k3zi/kotu.kez.io)).

+**Update:** probably not terribly relevant but for an alternative implementation see Kuuuube's version - GitHub [repo](https://github.com/Kuuuube/minimal-pairs) and the [online test](https://github.com/Kuuuube/minimal-pairs).

 Basically every major Japanese YouTuber has a pitch accent lesson (in some cases I've used a title taken from the content if the real title wasn't very clear):